JAMPANIKOMAL/invisible-autocorrect-extension/README.md

 The extension is now installed and active!
 Test it by typing a common misspelling (e.g., `teh` or `wierd`) in any text box and pressing the spacebar.

+## Manual Overrides

+The autocorrect engine also supports a large set of manual corrections via `override.js`.
+This file contains thousands of curated typo-to-correction mappings, ensuring that even rare or tricky misspellings are fixed instantly.
+The Python builder script (`model_builder.py`) automatically loads and applies these overrides when generating the dictionary.

+## Output Files

+- `dictionary.js`: The main autocorrect correction map, including both AI-generated and manual overrides.
+- `validWords.js`: A JavaScript Set containing all valid words used for autocorrect whitelisting and validation.

 ## Acknowledgements

 - Developed with assistance from Google's Gemini.